+ECC analysed the characteristics of the NR non-AAS BS systems including Supplemental Uplink (SUL) operation as developed by standardisation bodies compared to LTE non-AAS BS and concluded that they are generally equivalent for the purpose of co-existence studies.

+ECC also analysed the characteristics of the NR AAS BS and LTE AAS BS systems and concluded that they are generally aligned and are also equivalent for the purpose of co-existence studies to those of LTE non-AAS BS system with the same functionality.

+ECC noted that AAS (Active Antenna Systems) is not implemented in User Equipment at 900/1800 MHz

+ECC analysed and confirmed that the adjacent bands compatibility conclusions from CEPT Report 041 and CEPT Report 42 applicable to LTE non-AAS systems in 900/1800 MHz band are also applicable to both NR non-AAS 900/1800 MHz systems and to LTE/NR AAS 1800 MHz systems.

+ECC analysed and confirmed that the in-band compatibility conclusions from CEPT Report 040 for applicable to LTE non-AAS systems in 900/1800 MHz bands are also applicable to both LTE/NR AAS systems in 1800 MHz frequency band and to NR non-AAS systems in 900/1800 MHz frequency bands.

+In particular, the following requirements apply to NR (AAS or non-AAS) and to LTE AAS:

+Frequency separation of 200 kHz or more between the NR channel edge and the GSM carrier's channel edge.
+This requirement is already fulfilled by the NR specification due the channel characteristics of NR (5MHz or above channel bandwidth).
+The same applies to coexistence between NR system and EC-GSM-IoT systems;

+No frequency separation is required between NR channel edge and the UMTS carrier's channel edge;

+No frequency separation is required between NR channel edge and the LTE carrier's channel edge.
+The same applies to coexistence with LTE MTC/eMTC system;

+No frequency separation is required between NR channel edges between two neighbouring NR networks;

+A frequency separation of 200 kHz or more is needed between the standalone NB-IoT channel edge of one network and the NR channel edge of the neighbouring network.
+This requirement is already fulfilled by the NR specification due the channel characteristics of NR (5MHz or above channel bandwidth).

 REQUIREMENT FOR AN ECC DECISION

-The ECC recognises that a harmonised implementation of UMTS, LTE, WiMAX and IoT cellular technologies will be of greatest benefit to operators, manufacturers as well as users and will facilitate the successful deployment of UMTS, LTE,WiMAX and IoT cellular technologies.
+The ECC recognises that a harmonised implementation of UMTS, LTE, NR, WiMAX and IoT cellular technologies will be of greatest benefit to operators, manufacturers as well as users and will facilitate the successful deployment of UMTS, LTE, NR, WiMAX and IoT cellular technologies.
 Furthermore, the ECC recognises the demand for the introduction of IoT cellular technologies, i.e. LTE-MTC/eMTC (LTE evolved Machine Type Communication), EC-GSM-IoT (Extended Coverage GSM IoT) and NB-IoT (Narrowband IoT).

 UMTS networks have already been successfully introduced in CEPT countries in the 2 GHz frequency band and ECC has already decided about the designation and harmonised conditions of use of the band 2500-2690 MHz in line with ECC Decision (05)05 [3] in order to accommodate the rapid increase of users and bit rate in mobile communications networks.

-The ECC recognises that the introduction of UMTS, LTE and WiMAX systems in the bands 880-915 MHz, 925-960 MHz, 1710-1785 MHz and 1805-1880 MHz provides opportunity for better coverage for UMTS, LTE and WiMAX networks and, ultimately, more capacity.
+The ECC recognises that the introduction of UMTS, LTE, NR and WiMAX systems in the bands 880-915 MHz, 925-960 MHz, 1710-1785 MHz and 1805-1880 MHz provides opportunity for better coverage for UMTS, LTE, NR and WiMAX networks and, ultimately, more capacity.
 These frequency bands are already widely harmonised in Europe for GSM, UMTS and LTE networks.